In a nutshell: be prepared!

 We know.
 You’re thinking that with all that gear on how can the sun possibly find one square centimetre of skin to burn.
 But trust us, it does.
 Especially the face.
-And because we’re all wearing masks or buffs on board (mandatory) in summer 2020, you really don’t want to be walking around town later with a “mask tan” do you?
+And because many of us are wearing masks or buffs on board (optional on outer decks, mandatory inside the cabin) in summer 2021, you really don’t want to be walking around town later with a “mask tan” do you?

 No, you’re not going to wear this (it’s not in the plan, anyway) but we include this item because it’s a must-bring.
 Dehydration can happen very quickly on the water, so it’s important to keep up your fluid intake.
-In summer 2020, we’re not allowing food or any other type of drink on board (with exceptions for small children and people with medical conditions).
-Why?
-You try ingesting food or drink without taking off your mask!
+When drinking please do your best to socially distance and minimize your time with mask down.

 Don’t have these items with you?
 Let us know

 When you’ve been in the business as long as Eagle Wing, you know exactly what your guests sometimes forget.
 Or maybe you decided to come to Victoria spur-of-the-moment and didn’t bring with you many of the items we list above.
 Don’t despair.
 We can help you with those items on request.
 Items provided to guests are sanitized after each tour.